Mollie Tibbetts, missing Iowa student, found dead, her father says

 The body of missing college student Mollie Tibbetts was found Tuesday, her father and two sources told Fox News, bringing an end to an intensive search that lasted more than a month and captured national headlines.

-Tibbetts' father, Rob Tibbetts, told Fox News the body is his 20-year-old daughter, who vanished in mid-July.
+Tibbetts' father, Rob Tibbetts, told Fox News the body found is that of his 20-year-old daughter, who vanished in mid-July.

 A law enforcement source earlier told Fox News the body was found in Iowa, but more specific details about the location were not released.

 Greg Willey, the vice president of Crime Stoppers of Central Iowa, also told the Associated Press the body found Tuesday is believed to be Tibbetts.